 Prague Public Transport

 The main Prague attractions are within walking distance of each other.
 And many of the most beautiful streets and squares are a pedestrian zone.
-So don't forget to pack a pair of comfortable shoes and prepare yourself for long walks:).
+So don't forget to pack a pair of comfortable shoes and prepare for long walks :).

 Photo of a tram, Prague Castle on the background

 The Prague public transport consists of three metro lines, trams, buses, a funicular to the Petřín Hill, and several ferries across the Vltava.
-The same tickets are valid everywhere.
-Daytime bus, tram routes, and metro operate from 5 am to 12 am.
+The same tickets are valid everywhere except on a funicular.
+Daytime bus, tram, and metro routes operate from 5 am to 12 am.
 At night you can get around the city by night buses and trams.

-A ticket for short trips up to 30 minutes costs 30 CZK.
-With a ticket for 40 CZK, you can use public transport for 90 minutes.
-If you plan a lot of trips in one day, it is a good idea to buy a ticket for 24 hours.
-It costs 120 CZK.
-Children under fifteen travel free of charge (document that confirms age is needed).
+A ticket for short trips up to 30 minutes costs 39 CZK.
+With a 50 CZK ticket, you can use public transport for 90 minutes.
+If you plan to take many trips in a single day, it is a good idea to buy a 24-hour ticket.
+It costs 150 CZK.
+Children under 15 travel free of charge (a document confirming age is required).
 On the day the child turns 15, he will need a ticket.
+You can find more information on Prague's public transport website.

 Photo of Vending Machine where You Can Buy Tickets

 The funicular ride to Petřín hill costs 60 CZK.
 You can buy tickets directly at the stations.
-And if you have a public transport ticket which is valid 24 hours or more, you won't have to pay anything extra.
+And if you have a 24-hour or longer public transport ticket, you won't have to pay anything extra.
 It is also accepted on the funicular.

 Photo of Vending Machines at Prague Airport

 You can buy tickets at newsstands, tobacco shops, and vending machines.
-Vending machines are installed at all metro stations, as well as at many bus and tram stops.
-In the new machines, you can pay both cash and with bank cards.
-Old machines only accept Czech coins.
-You can also install Litacka application on your phone.
-It will allow you to buy electronic tickets directly from the app.
+Vending machines are installed at all metro stations and at many bus and tram stops.
+You can also install the Litacka app on your phone, which lets you buy electronic tickets directly in the app.
+And prices for electronic tickets are slightly lower (36 CZK/46 CZK/140 CZK).

 To choose the best route, use the website of Prague Public Transport or install Litacka on your phone.